cs-ed/edtech-plan-krihud/README.md

 * codehs.com

     Code HS is a website that allows students safe access to Python online.
 It has built in coding lessons that we will not be utilizing in this club.
+We are using this platform for the simplisty and easy access to python online.
+At this time the website is not blocked from the district.

 ### Hardware Specifications